2026 Future Cities; Livable Futures: The Art of Intimacy: Symposium on Art, Design, and Theory

 The exhibition takes the ‘encounter’ as a point of departure to both embrace and question the multifaceted ways in which human existence is formed and informed through relationships that are both intensely personal, abstractly structural, and collectively shared.

-Organized as an encounter across time – the contemporary approach to portraiture of AZ with the blending of traditional Chinese techniques and French Realism indicative of Lui Shiming’s sculptures – the exhibition takes on a documentary style recording fleeting moments of existence and existence in states of disappearance.
+Organized as an encounter across time – the contemporary approach to portraiture of AZ with the blending of traditional Chinese techniques and French Realism indicative of Liu Shiming’s sculptures – the exhibition takes on a documentary style recording fleeting moments of existence and existence in states of disappearance.

-SPEAKERS (Ongoing)
+SPEAKERS

 Jana Evans Braziel